Daddy Freeze

-Ifedayo Olarinde (born 6 May 1976), popularly known as Daddy Freeze, is a Nigerian-Romanian broadcaster and radio talk show host, best known for his work with Cool FM and for founding the online ministry Free Nation Church.
+Ifedayo Olarinde (born 6 May 1976), popularly known as Daddy Freeze, is a Nigerian-Romanian broadcaster and radio talk show host.
+His well-known accomplishments include anchoring Cool FM Nigeria and starting the Free Nation Church, an online ministry.

 Early life

 Ifedayo Olarinde was born in Cluj-Napoca, Romania, to a Nigerian father and a Romanian mother.
 He spent most of his early years in Ibadan, where he attended the International School Ibadan.
-He has a degree in sociology from the University of Ibadan, and is from Oyan Town, Odo Otin, Osun State.
+He earned a degree in sociology from the University of Ibadan, and is from Oyan Town, Odo Otin, Osun State.

 Career

 Freeze commenced his radio career in 1996 with the Broadcasting Corporation of Oyo State (BCOS), where he served as a correspondent on The World Chart Show.
-He joined Cool FM in 2001 and worked in radio presenting, television and general entertainment.
+He joined Cool FM in 2001 and worked in radio presenting, television, and general entertainment.
 He later became a senior broadcaster at the Cool FM station in Lagos.

 Freeze is also an event compere and has hosted a number of musical concerts, comedy shows, and Nollywood premieres in Nigeria, Ghana, and the United Kingdom.
 He is the leader of the #FreeTheSheeple Movement.
-In 2017, he started the Free Nation Online Church and holds Sunday and weekday services.
+In 2017, he started the Free Nation Church, an online ministry that holds Sunday and weekday services.

 In 2020, Freeze announced his departure from Cool FM, where he had worked for over 20 years.

-In June 2025, The Honest Bunch announced him as the new host of the podcast following the departure of Nedu Wazobia.
+In June 2025, The Honest Bunch podcast announced him as their new host after Nedu Wazobia's departure.

 Controversy involving David Oyedepo

-In 2018, Freeze criticized David Oyedepo, the founder of Living Faith Church Worldwide, for having a bald head, accused him without proof that an accountant stole from him because he doesn't pay enough salaries, abused him for cursing Fulani herdsmen, and mocked him for a lie.
-It was shown in a video that went viral recently two years later, in 2020.
-As a result, he had come under fire from several reputable clerics, including Senior Pastor, Dunamis International Gospel Centre, Dr Paul Enenche; the founder of Salvation Ministries, David Ibiyeomie, who threateningly warned and cursed him, and several others for verbally insulting Oyedepo.
-He apologized to the cleric on the 12th of September, 2020.
+In 2018, Freeze ridiculed pastor David Oyedepo for allegedly lying, chastised him for cursing Fulani herders, and accused him of underpaying his staff.
+Consequently, he had faced criticism from a number of respectable clerics, such as David Ibiyeomie and Paul Enenche.
+On 12 September 2020, Freeze expressed regret to Oyedepo.